 To support increased reduction targets, the General Services Administration and OMB have developed a new management tool within the Federal Real Property Profile (FRPP) database that enables agencies to fully analyze the efficiency of their portfolios and to collocate with other agencies.
 The new management tool uses real property performance metrics to measure the efficiency of agencies' portfolios and thereby enable the identification and prioritization of improvement opportunities.
 The management tool and the improved FRPP data quality resulting from the implementation of GSA's technical guidance issued in FY 2017 (to establish mandatory FRPP data validation and verification requirements), will enhance agencies' abilities to implement data driven decision making when developing their annual RTF reduction targets.
-Focusing policy on reducing the portfolio, improving the quality of FRPP data through mandatory data validation and verification procedures, and the broad use of the new FRPP management tool will support higher RTF square foot reduction targets and efficiency gains in future years.
+Focusing policy on reducing the portfolio, improving the quality of FRPP data through mandatory data validation and verification and the improvement tool will support higher RTF square foot reduction targets and efficiency gains in future years.